dheero/OBF.github.io/wiki/SourceCode.md

 based access to the source code repositories hosted by the Open Bioinformatics Foundation.
 These methods are useful for obtaining cutting edge sourcecode and developer snapshots.
-Please visit the official [Project](Project "wikilink") pages for links to the project websites and downloads of official releases.
+Please visit the official <wp:Project> pages for links to the project websites and downloads of official releases.

 How to browse our latest source code repositories via the web
 -------------------------------------------------------------